codeigniter4/shield/docs/references/authorization.md

 #### can()

-Allows you to check if a user is permitted to do a specific action or group or actions.
+Allows you to check if a user is permitted to do a specific action or group of actions.
 The permission string(s) should be passed as the argument(s).
 Returns boolean `true`/`false`.
 Will check the user's direct permissions (**user-level permissions**) first, and then check against all of the user's groups permissions (**group-level permissions**) to determine if they are allowed.
+When checking against group-level permissions, this includes evaluating hierarchical wildcard permissions.
+For example, if a user's group has the permission `forum.posts.*`, a check for `$user->can('forum.posts.create')` would return `true`.

 ```php
 if ($user->can('users.create')) {